Recipes, Sausage Recipes, Venison Recipes

 4. Sprinkle the flour into the pan, stir thoroughly, then add the cider and bring to a boil, stirring regularly.

-5. Add the stock and allow it to come to a very gentle simmer, cooking for another 45 minutes and stirring occasionally.
-If at any point the gravy appears too thick, simply add a dribble more stock (or water) to loosen it.
+5. Add the stock and bring it to a gentle simmer, cooking for another 45-minutes, stirring occasionally.
+If at any point the gravy seems too thick, add a little more stock (or water) to loosen it.

-6. Taste for seasoning and adjust as necessary – a few drops of Cabernet Sauvignon vinegar are essential.
+6. Taste and adjust the seasoning as needed – a few drops of Cabernet Sauvignon vinegar are essential.

 1. Preheat your oven to 220°C.

-2. Find a suitably sized ovenproof dish, add 2 tablespoons of duck fat, and place it in the oven for 5 minutes.
-Remove the dish from the oven and carefully add the sausages, gently moving them around the pan.
+2. Choose a suitably sized ovenproof dish, add 2 tablespoons of duck fat, and place it in the oven for 5 minutes.
+Remove the dish and carefully add the sausages, gently moving them around the pan.

-3. Ensure the sausages are evenly spread around the tray, then pour over the batter.
-Return the tray to the oven immediately and close the door.
-It’s crucial to keep the door closed at this point, as opening it will cause the pudding to collapse.
+3. Ensure the sausages are evenly spread across the dish, then pour over the batter.
+Return the dish to the oven immediately and close the door.
+It’s crucial to keep the door closed, as opening it will cause the pudding to collapse.

-5. Meanwhile, set a pan of water over high heat, season well with salt, and bring to a boil.
-Add the cabbage and blanch for 2 minutes.
+4. Meanwhile, set a pan of water over high heat, season with salt, and bring to a boil.
+Add the cabbage and blanch for 2-minutes.
 Drain the cabbage, then return it to the pan with a knob of butter, a pinch of salt, and a grind of pepper.

-6. Remove the toad in the hole from the oven and prepare to serve.
+5. Once the toad in the hole is golden and cooked through, remove it from the oven and serve immediately.

 Shop the ingredients